herminetermine/phpmobilizon/README.md

 ## config
 - copy config.sample.php to config.php
-- replace startvalues, put in your mobilizon URl, and if needed your user email and password
+- replace startvalues, put in your mobilizon URL, and if needed your user email and password

 see test.php to make some basic calls